-The error estimates of the approximate solutions derived by Algorithm 53 are shown in Figure 4.
+Because the exact solution of (59) is unknown, we select an adequately accurate approximation on a sufficiently fine mesh as the exact solution ($\lambda = 205.112532$).
+The error estimates of the approximate solutions derived by Algorithm 53 are shown in Fig. 4.
 The results show that Algorithm 53 is able to derive the approximate solutions with the optimal error estimates.
-In order to intuitively illustrate the efficiency of Algorithm 53, the computational time of Algorithm 53 and the direct finite element method is presented in Table 2.
+In order to intuitively illustrate the efficiency of Algorithm 53, the computational time of Algorithm 53 and the direct finite element method are presented in Table 2.
 We can see that the linear computational complexity can be obtained with the refinement of mesh.
 In addition, Algorithm 53 has a great advantage over the direct finite element method.